 All teachers with more than three years of experience and who have received a Level III (Proficient) or Level IV (Exemplary) rating on the previous year's annual Summative Evaluation must receive a minimum of two classroom observations (Walkthroughs and/or Formative Observations/Assessments) as determined by the LEA.
 It is recommended that a minimum of one Walkthrough and one Formative Observation/Assessment is completed as the required observations per teacher.
 The Formative Assessment Process includes the Formative Observation.
 All ten Performance Standards shall be rated in the Formative Assessment Process.
-Walkthrough Observations shall be at least ten minutes in duration and Formative Observations shall be at least thirty minutes in duration.
+Walkthrough Observations shall be at least thirty minutes in duration.
 If a Walkthrough Observation and a Formative Observation/Assessment are selected as the two observations, the Walkthrough Observation shall inform the Formative Assessment.
 If Walkthrough Observations are selected as the two observations, all ten Performance Standards must be rated across the combination of both observations.